-HB 2196 proposes a new 11-member modernization and improvement council, designed to provide input on the modernization of the department of labor's unemployment insurance IT system.
+HB 2196 proposes a new 13-member (was 11 until House made changes) modernization and improvement council, designed to provide input on the modernization of the department of labor's unemployment insurance IT system.
 You have heard testimony on the problems over the last 12 months, largely caused by an outdated computer system.
 Failure to properly update this system has led to significant fraud and abuse within the system.
 HB 2196 establishes a deadline of December 31, 2022 for the new system to be designed and implemented.
+This council is set to sunset three years after its initial meeting.